joedougherty/buildaspider/docs/BFS.rst

 	13                 Q.enqueue(w)

+BFS:

+**A**. starts at the root node (lines 3,4)

+**B**. discovers neighboring nodes (lines 9-13)

+**C**. proceeds by visiting them and continuing this process until there are no new nodes left to discover and visit (line 5)

-It is important to note that we are not searching for a specific node.
+It is important to note that we are not searching for a specific node in this case.
+We want to visit every possible node.
 As such, we do not specify a stop condition (as in lines 7-8 above).

 Given that there's no stop condition, we'll explore the graph until the visit queue is empty.
 We will try to visit every node.

+---

 Let's look at how the BFS algorithm is implemented in our ``Spider`` object.